Table Of Contents

 - Negotiating a rent to own agreement.

 Just because something is stated in a lease, doesn't mean it's legal or enforceable.
-Once you have a personal legal plan, your attorney can review the lease agreement, provide legal advice and, if appropriate, make a call to the landlord on your behalf.
+Once you have a personal legal plan, your lawyer can review the lease agreement, provide legal advice and, if appropriate, make a call to the landlord on your behalf.

 The first place to look for your rights and responsibilities as a tenant is reviewing the lease agreement itself.
 That said, there are certain rights and responsibilities under State and Federal law that tenants should be aware of before they sign a lease.